Andy Murray: What's next for the two-time Wimbledon champion? When can you see him on Sky Sports Tennis?

-Andy Murray is scheduled to play at next week's Dubai Duty Free Tennis Championships before Indian Wells and Miami in March; watch over 80 tournaments a year, including the US Open, exclusively live on Sky Sports Tennis
+Andy Murray is back in action against Denis Shapovalov at the Dubai Duty Free Tennis Championships on Monday not before 12pm UK time ; watch over 80 tournaments a year, including the US Open, exclusively live on Sky Sports Tennis

-Andy Murray may have snapped his six-match losing streak but his future will come under further scrutiny after he lost in the second round of the Qatar Open.
+Andy Murray may have snapped his six-match losing streak but his future has come under further scrutiny after he lost in the second round of the Qatar Open last week.

-Murray has repeatedly said he is not about to retire after a horror run of form, but the fierce competitor inside him will not be able to put up with too many more defeats like that against 18-year-old Czech Jakub Mensik, at one point appearing to shout to his team: "this game is not for me any more".
+Murray has repeatedly said he is not about to retire after a horror run of form, but the fierce competitor inside him will not be able to put up with too many more defeats like that against 18-year-old Czech Jakub Mensik - at one point he appeared to shout to his team: "This game is not for me any more".

-Murray, whose first-round win over Alexandre Muller on Tuesday was his first victory since October, was beaten in a gruelling encounter which lasted over three hours.
+Murray, whose first-round win over Alexandre Muller was his first victory since October, was beaten in a gruelling encounter which lasted over three hours last week.

 The Scot will consider Mensik an opponent he should not be losing to, especially has he had already won eight games on the ATP Tour by the time the Czech was born, so what's next for Murray and when can we expect to see him on Sky Sports Tennis?